pagkly/Zed/Investopedia3/Short Selling.md

 ## Short Selling's Reputation

 Sometimes short selling is criticized, and short sellers are viewed as ruthless operators out to destroy companies.
 However, the reality is that short selling provides liquidity, meaning enough sellers and buyers, to markets and can help prevent bad stocks from rising on hype and over-optimism.
-Evidence of this benefit can be seen in asset [bubbles](https://www.investopedia.com/terms/b/bubble.asp) that disrupt the market.
+Evidence of this benefit can be seen in asset [[bubbles]](https://www.investopedia.com/terms/b/bubble.asp) that disrupt the market.
 Assets that lead to bubbles such as the mortgage-backed security market before the 2008 financial crisis are frequently difficult or nearly impossible to short.

 Short selling activity is a legitimate source of information about market sentiment and demand for a stock.
 Without this information, investors may be caught off-guard by negative fundamental trends or surprising news.

 Unfortunately, short selling gets a bad name due to the practices employed by unethical speculators.
 These unscrupulous types have used short selling strategies and derivatives to artificially deflate prices and conduct “[bear raids](https://www.investopedia.com/terms/b/bearraid.asp)” on vulnerable stocks.
-Most forms of [market manipulation](https://www.investopedia.com/terms/m/manipulation.asp) like this are illegal in the U.S., but it still happens periodically.
+Most forms of [[market manipulation]](https://www.investopedia.com/terms/m/manipulation.asp) like this are illegal in the U.S., but it still happens periodically.

 [_Put options provide a great alternative to short selling_](https://www.investopedia.com/articles/trading/092613/difference-between-short-selling-and-put-options.asp) _by enabling you to profit from a drop in a stock's price without the need for margin or leverage.
 If you're new to options trading, Investopedia's_ [_Options for Beginners Course_](https://academy.investopedia.com/products/options-for-beginners?aca_ref=inline) _provides a comprehensive introduction to the world of options.
 Its five hours of on-demand video, exercises, and interactive content offer real strategies to increase consistency of returns and improve the odds in the investor's favor._

 ## Real World Example of Short Selling

 Unexpected news events can initiate a short squeeze which may force short sellers to buy at any price to cover their margin requirements.
-For example, in October 2008, [Volkswagen briefly became the most valuable publicly traded company](https://www.cnbc.com/id/27414247) in the world during an epic short squeeze.3
+For example, in October 2008, [[Volkswagen briefly became the most valuable publicly traded company]](https://www.cnbc.com/id/27414247) in the world during an epic short squeeze.3

 In 2008, investors knew that Porsche was trying to build a position in Volkswagen and gain majority control.
 Short sellers expected that once Porsche had achieved control over the company, the stock would likely fall in value, so they heavily shorted the stock.
 However, in a surprise announcement, Porsche revealed that they had secretly acquired more than 70% of the company using derivatives, which triggered a massive feedback loop of short sellers buying shares to close their position.4

 Short sellers were at a disadvantage because 20% of Volkswagen was owned by a government entity that wasn’t interested in selling, and Porsche controlled another 70%, so there were very few shares available on the market—float—to buy back.
-Essentially, both the short interest and days to cover ratio had exploded higher overnight, which caused the stock to jump from [the low €200s to over €1,000](https://www.nytimes.com/2008/10/30/business/worldbusiness/30iht-norris31.1.17372644.html).
+Essentially, both the short interest and days to cover ratio had exploded higher overnight, which caused the stock to jump from [[the low €200s to over €1,000]](https://www.nytimes.com/2008/10/30/business/worldbusiness/30iht-norris31.1.17372644.html).

 A characteristic of a short squeeze is that they tend to fade quickly, and within several months, Volkswagen’s stock had declined back into its normal range.